 - You appreciate clear communication, work to improve your own skills, and dislike drama.

-- You’re interested in traditional crafts (knitting, spinning, woodwork, baking, etc.)
+- You’re interested in traditional crafts (cooking, knitting, spinning, woodwork, baking, etc.)

 - You enjoy being around people with varied interests, and a desire to talk about them and the world around us.

 - You like to dig deeply into different kinds of learning and understanding – you’re not content with easy answers.

 - You have a life outside the group which includes other responsibilities, commitments, relationships, and interactions.
 I want to be part of your life, but not your whole world.